Building the skills of budding researchers in the cultivating their sense of mission and responsibility

-As role models, their goal is to convey the message that it is “cool” to be a female researcher and that studying the sciences at higher levels is fun.
-They take part in seminars and other events aimed at communicating the fascination of science and the joys of doing research.
+As role models, their goal is to convey the message that there are a variety of female researchers and that studying at higher levels is fun.
+They take part in seminars and other events aimed at communicating the fascination and the joys of doing research.

-SAs visit mainly high schools to give talks on their experiences in studying their field of science and on university life.
+SAs visit mainly high schools to give talks on their experiences in studying their field and on university life.
 High schools visited in the past include Miyagi No. 1 HS and No. 2 Girls’ HS in Miyagi Prefecture, Yamagata Higashi HS and Yamagata Nishi HS in Yamagata Prefecture, and Ryugasaki No. 1 HS in Ibaraki Prefecture.

 SAs also join in science events held in Sendai to conduct easy-to-follow experiments and industrial arts projects designed to show that science is an integral part of everyday life.
 Examples of past events include “Fun Talks on Science” and “Gakuto Miyagi Science Day.”

 As part of Tohoku University Open Campus, SAs offer advice and answers to female high school students interested in studying at college.
 One such event was titled “Open Campus for High School Women by Tohoku University Science Ambassadors.”

 - Reports on past SA events can be read here. (in Japanese)